 Bathroom two with bath, basin and WC.

 There is a gravelled area to the rear of the cottage and a lawned garden to the front which is fully enclosed.
 Garden furniture will be available.
-The garden looks over open farmland with far reaching views to Cocklawburn beach.
+The garden looks over open farmland with far-reaching views to Cocklawburn beach.

 Please note that the cottage sits on a working farm with associated farm traffic.
-At certain times of the year, stock calves will be sheltered in the farm barns immediately adjacent.

 The farm sits at the end of a no-through road but there will also be occasional passing traffic to farm cottages approximately 500 yards from Steward's Cottage.